victorlabel/animalAdditions/README.md

 # Miniature Horses:
-To ride miniature animals, hold right click just above the animal
+To ride miniature animals, hold right click with an empty hand just above the animal

 To add a saddle/carpet, ride the horse and then click e, then add the saddle into the inventory